Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered business.

-- goods must be exported from the EU by the last day of the third month following that in which the goods were purchased
+- goods must be exported from the UK or EU by the last day of the third month following that in which the goods were purchased

 - customer must send the retailer or the refund company evidence of export stamped by customs on an official version of form VAT407, an approved version of form VAT407 or an officially approved invoice (see section 4)

 - retailer or the refund company must not zero rate the supply until the VAT has been refunded to the customer (see paragraph 5.2)

 The goods must be exported from the UK or EU by the last day of the third month following that in which the goods were purchased.
 The time limit for export cannot be extended.

 The next sentence has force of law.